What causes allergies?

 Our friends at Pure can help you manage your Dog’s diet!

 We are happy to have partnered with Pure Pet Food who will provide healthy and tailored food with nothing but the most pristine human quality ingredients for your dog.
-Click below for more information.
+For EasyDNA clients only Pure Pet Food is offering 50% off starter packs, simply click the image below!

 – What are the most typical allergens?